AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 ![Enable a playbook.](/help/use-case-playbooks/assets/playbooks/ui-guide/enable-playbook.png)

-This action generates a number of assets for you to use to achieve the use case described by the playbook.
+This action generates several assets for you to use to achieve the use case described by the playbook.

 ![Playbook view of generated assets after being enabled.](/help/use-case-playbooks/assets/playbooks/ui-guide/play-view.png)